LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 2.1 Overview
-The HP Cloud Load Balancer as a Service (LBaaS) set of APIs provide a RESTful interface for the creation and management of load balancers in the cloud.
+The HP Cloud Load Balancer as a Service (LBaaS) is a set of APIs that provide a RESTful interface for the creation and management of load balancers in the cloud.
 Load balancers created can be used for a variety of purposes including load balancers for your external cloud hosted services as well as internal load balancing needs.
 The load balancing solution is meant to provide both load balancing and high availability in an industry standard manner.
 The LBaaS APIs defined are integrated within the HP Cloud API ecosystem including integration with the HP Cloud identity management system, billing and monitoring systems.

 ### 2.2 Conceptual/Logical Architecture View
 To use the HP Cloud Load Balancers API effectively, you should understand several key concepts.